 There are many types of study programmes in Pakistani secondary vocational education.
 The study programmes vary in terms of their admission requirements, , content and .
 You will need information about this in order to determine the level of a qualification.
-You can find an overview of study programmes on the NAVTTC website.

 Usually, students take exams administered by a Board of Technical Education (BTE) to which their educational institution is affiliated.
 In the province of Punjab, for instance, the board is called the Punjab Board of Technical Education, Lahore.
 For the content of the exams, boards follow guidelines from the NAVTTC.
 The boards issue the official diploma and transcript, rather than the educational institution itself.

 For a credential evaluation, it is important to investigate whether students are required to take an exam administered by a board.
 This is usually the case with technical and medical study programmes and study programmes for a .
 You can find this information on the website of the educational institution or the the website of the government of the Pakistani province (where the student studied).

 The official length of the full-time programme (not part-time) without study delay.

 The possibility to continue on to an advanced programme, in some cases with exemptions for several subjects or a certain period.

 If a profession is regulated, this means you must meet certain requirements to be able to exercise the profession.
 The requirements for a regulated profession are described in the country’s laws.
 In every country there is an organisation for every regulated profession that verifies whether you meet the requirements.
 This kind of organisation is referred to as a ‘competent authority’.

 In Pakistani secondary vocational education, many students choose a Diploma programme.